 Gleason, H. A., and A. Cronquist.
 1991.
 Manual of vascular plants of northeastern United States and adjacent Canada.
 Second Edition.
 New York Botanical Garden, Bronx, New York.
 910 pp.

 Minnesota County Biological Survey.
 1994.
 Natural communities and rare species of Houston County.
 Biological Report No. 50.
 Minnesota Department of Natural Resources, St. Paul, Minnesota.

 Minnesota County Biological Survey.
 1994.
 Natural communities and rare species of Winona County.
-Biological Report No. 49.
-Minnesota Department of Natural Resources, St. Paul, Minnesota.
+Minnesota County Biological Survey Biological Report No. 49.
+Minnesota Department of Natural Resources.
+St. Paul.